fission/docs.fission.io/docs/content/en/docs/usage/ingress/_index.md

 ---
 title: "Exposing Functions With Ingress"
 draft: false
-weight: 49
+weight: 5
 ---

+Ingress is a Kubernetes built-in resource that allows accessing Kubernetes services from outside of cluster with help of a ingress controller.
+There are many ingress controllers available to use [webpage](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers).

 This tutorial will walk you through exposing a function using an ingress controller (You can read more about ingress and ingress controller [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers)).
 We will make the function available on a fully qualified domain name (FQDN) using Fission's route and ingress controller setup in a cloud environment.

-## Setup & pre-requisites
+# Setup & pre-requisites

-You will need a Kubernetes cluster with Fission installed (Please check [installation page]({{% relref "../installation/" %}}) for details).
+You will need a Kubernetes cluster with Fission installed (Please check [installation page]({{% relref "../../installation/" %}}) for details).
 This tutorial uses a cloud load balancer, but if you are using Minikube you might want [to take a look at details here](https://github.com/kubernetes/minikube/issues/496)

 Later parts of this tutorial use a FQDN to reach the function.
 If you plan to go along in this section, you will need a domain name setup and access to modify the NS records and create A record in the zone of the domain name you have.
 The tutorial uses Google cloud to walk through the tutorial but you can use any cloud you prefer to.
 Also the changes in name server can take 24-48 hours so you may want to use an already created domain name.

-### Setup an Ingress Controller
+# Setup an Ingress Controller

 First thing we will need is an ingress controller and we will use Nginx ingress controller in this tutorial.
 Based on your setup you can choose [one of the multiple ways to install Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/).
 This setup should work with other ingress controllers also but has not been tested.